dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - Month labels should be readable.
 - Future LLM-generated summaries must be based only on validated model outputs and explicit assumptions.

+### Experimental Candidate Generation

+- The system may ask the LLM to propose one complete candidate configuration.
+- The candidate must use the shared PVMAPS field schema.
+- The candidate must include a concise justification for every selected field.
+- Every proposed value must pass the questionnaire parser.
+- The complete PVMAPS input must pass final validation.
+- Location must come from the geocoder, not an invented LLM coordinate.
+- Climate context must come from the NASA lookup service.
+- Accepted candidates must be appended to a CSV run history.
+- The stored record must include location, coordinates, values, and justifications.

 ## Advisory Requirements

 ### Code Organization